Southern States Bancshares (NASDAQ:SSBK) Downgraded by Zacks Investment Research to Hold

-Zacks Investment Research lowered shares of Southern States Bancshares (NASDAQ:SSBK) from a buy rating to a hold rating in a research report released on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Southern States Bancshares (NASDAQ:SSBK) from a buy rating to a hold rating in a research report released on Tuesday morning, Zacks.com reports.

 According to Zacks, “Southern States Bancshares Inc. is a bank holding company which operates primarily through its wholly-owned subsidiary, Southern States Bank.
 The Bank is a full service community banking institution, which offers an array of deposit, loan and other banking-related products and services to businesses and individuals.
 Southern States Bancshares Inc. is headquartered in Anniston, Alabama. “

-Other equities analysts have also recently issued research reports about the stock.
-Truist assumed coverage on shares of Southern States Bancshares in a research note on Tuesday, September 7th.
+Other equities analysts have also issued research reports about the company.
+Truist Securities initiated coverage on Southern States Bancshares in a research note on Tuesday, September 7th.
 They set a buy rating and a $23.00 target price on the stock.
-Truist Securities assumed coverage on shares of Southern States Bancshares in a research note on Tuesday, September 7th.
-They set a buy rating and a $23.00 target price on the stock.
-Keefe, Bruyette & Woods assumed coverage on shares of Southern States Bancshares in a research note on Tuesday, September 7th.
-They set an outperform rating and a $24.00 target price on the stock.
-Finally, Truist Financial started coverage on shares of Southern States Bancshares in a research note on Tuesday, September 7th.
-They set a buy rating and a $23.00 target price on the stock.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of $23.00.
+Truist Financial initiated coverage on Southern States Bancshares in a research note on Tuesday, September 7th.
+They set a buy rating and a $23.00 price objective on the stock.
+Truist initiated coverage on Southern States Bancshares in a research note on Tuesday, September 7th.
+They set a buy rating and a $23.00 price objective on the stock.
+Finally, Keefe, Bruyette & Woods assumed coverage on Southern States Bancshares in a research note on Tuesday, September 7th.
+They set an outperform rating and a $24.00 price objective on the stock.
+Five equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $23.00.

-Southern States Bancshares (NASDAQ:SSBK) last released its earnings results on Friday, September 24th.
-The company reported $0.50 EPS for the quarter.
-The company had revenue of $14.94 million for the quarter.
-As a group, research analysts forecast that Southern States Bancshares will post 2.25 earnings per share for the current fiscal year.
+Southern States Bancshares (NASDAQ:SSBK) last released its quarterly earnings data on Friday, September 24th.
+The company reported $0.50 earnings per share (EPS) for the quarter.
+The business had revenue of $14.94 million during the quarter.
+As a group, equities research analysts anticipate that Southern States Bancshares will post 2.25 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, November 15th.
-Stockholders of record on Wednesday, November 3rd were given a dividend of $0.09 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, November 15th.
+Investors of record on Wednesday, November 3rd were issued a dividend of $0.09 per share.
+This represents a $0.36 annualized dividend and a dividend yield of 1.83%.
 The ex-dividend date was Tuesday, November 2nd.
-This represents a $0.36 annualized dividend and a dividend yield of 1.83%.

-Several large investors have recently added to or reduced their stakes in the company.
-Morgan Stanley acquired a new position in shares of Southern States Bancshares in the 3rd quarter valued at approximately $53,000.
-BlackRock Inc. bought a new stake in Southern States Bancshares in the 3rd quarter valued at $100,000.
-Siena Capital Partners GP LLC bought a new stake in Southern States Bancshares in the 3rd quarter valued at $1,041,000.
-Mendon Capital Advisors Corp bought a new position in Southern States Bancshares during the 3rd quarter worth $3,488,000.
-Finally, Maltese Capital Management LLC bought a new position in Southern States Bancshares during the 3rd quarter worth $3,588,000.
-19.76% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in SSBK.
+Banc Funds Co.
+LLC acquired a new position in shares of Southern States Bancshares in the 3rd quarter valued at about $10,148,000.
+Alliancebernstein L.P. bought a new stake in Southern States Bancshares during the 3rd quarter worth approximately $7,014,000.
+Fourthstone LLC bought a new stake in Southern States Bancshares during the 3rd quarter worth approximately $4,519,000.
+Maltese Capital Management LLC bought a new stake in Southern States Bancshares during the 3rd quarter worth approximately $3,588,000.
+Finally, Mendon Capital Advisors Corp bought a new position in shares of Southern States Bancshares in the third quarter valued at approximately $3,488,000.
+19.76% of the stock is currently owned by hedge funds and other institutional investors.

 Southern States Bancshares Inc is a bank holding company which operates primarily through its wholly-owned subsidiary, Southern States Bank.
 The Bank is a full service community banking institution, which offers an array of deposit, loan and other banking-related products and services to businesses and individuals.